madzera/happytree/README.md

   </a>
 </p>

-“*API designed for handling Java objects with tree-like behavior where each object behaves similarly to a node within the tree.
-Add, remove, cut, copy, print in JSON/XML elements within a tree.*”
+“*A Java API designed for handling objects with tree-like behavior.
+Transform linear Java objects into hierarchical tree structures.
+Add, remove, cut, copy, and export to JSON/XML with ease.*”

 <p align="center">